haacked/haacked.com/_posts/archived/2007-07-12-an-easier-way-to-see-the-rotor-code.aspx.markdown

 ---
 layout: post
-title: "An Easier Way To See The Rotor Code"
+title: An Easier Way To See The Rotor Code
 date: 2007-07-12 -0800
 comments: true
 disqus_identifier: 18366
 categories: []
+redirect_from: "/archive/2007/07/11/an-easier-way-to-see-the-rotor-code.aspx/"
 ---

 Have you ever wanted to take a look at the internals of the .NET Framework?
 Sure you can (and should) fire up [Reflector](http://www.aisto.com/roeder/dotnet/ "Lutz Roeder's Reflector")